Welcome to today's edition of the Rush 24-7 podcast.

 But that's not it.

-After it was found to have improperly reported the taxes that the National Action Network owned.
+After it was found to have improperly reported the taxes that the National Action Network owned, or owed, I should say.

-Massive hotel bills that remain unpaid.
+Massive hotel bills that remain unpaid, that kind of thing.

-In addition, there is more than 100,000 in related debts to the federal government.
+In addition, there is more than $100,000 in related debts to the federal government.

 So there's a lot of debt that the National Action Network and Al Sharpton personally seem not to have to be worried about.

-And right here it is, Obama unconcerned by Sharpton's Histoire with the FBI and the Mafia.
+Obama unconcerned by Sharpton's histoi with the FBI and the mafia.

-President Obama not worried about the uh Reverend Sharpton's history as an FBI informant with ties to the Mafia spokesman said he doesn't think that the news makes his impending visit to Sharpton's National Action Network awkward.
+President Obama not worried about the Reverend Sharpton's history as an FBI informant with ties to the mafia, his spokesman said.

 Reverend Sharpton and the National Action Network have made significant contributions to civil rights efforts.